 No matter how jammed her schedule, Saunders knows Sunday family dinners are still sacred.
 She shares that being tired or busy is not as important as what a good, from scratch meal can do for others.
 “I said to my mom, ‘God can make you an incubator of comfort for someone else.'”

 Try this Risotto Jambalaya recipe for a taste of her soul fusion cuisine.
-As a CN member, you can also click here to save it in your profile's favorites from the Chef's Corner.

 12 medium shrimp, peeled, deveined and chopped